christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Its clear this layer focuses on basic function words and spatial relationships.

-This is generally true for the early layers, or initial state heads —they mostly handle simple things like basic linguistic elements (parts-of-speech: puncuation, determiners, conjugations. syntactic dependencies).
+This is generally true for the early layers, or initial state heads —they mostly handle simple things like basic linguistic elements (parts-of-speech: puncuation, determiners, conjugations. syntactic dependencies) in specialized later heads.
 Here, we often see stronger contributions from the key vectors, suggesting these layers are mostly about gathering broad contextual information and maintaining diffuse attention patterns.

 As we move into the middle layers, things get more interesting.
 The actions state heads and scene representation heads start integrating information from the initial state heads.
 This is where object tracking, action understanding, and structural processing starts to form.
 The attention mechanism becomes more balanced between the query and key vectors, reflecting how the model is integrating information and refining its contextual understanding of the scene.